katholiek-onderwijs-vlaanderen/odoutils/README.md

 It can be used interactively (default), in which case it will continuously monitor your sources and (re)run the test suite when a change is detected.
 A clear visual message is given when tests pass or fail.

-Alternatively you can use it to run a test suite once, and check to exit code for scripting purposes.
+Alternatively you can use it to run a test suite once, and check to exit code for scripting purposes in a CI/CD setup.

 It uses docker containers to isolate the entire process of running the tests from the rest of your system.